 Platypus is a developer tool for the Mac OS X operating system.
 It creates native Mac OS X applications from interpreted scripts such as shell scripts or Perl, Ruby and Python programs.
 This is done by wrapping the script in an application bundle along with a native executable binary that runs the script.

 Platypus makes it easy for you to share your scripts and programs with those unfamiliar with the command line interface, without any knowledge of the Mac OS X APIs -- a few clicks and you will have your own Mac OS X graphical program.
 Creating installers, maintenance applications, login items, launchers, automations and droplets is very easy using Platypus.

 - Supports shell scripts, Perl, Python, PHP, Ruby, Expect, Tcl, AppleScript or any other user-specified interpreter

-- Can execute scripts with administrator privileges via Apple's Security Framework
+- Can execute scripts with root privileges via Apple's Security Framework

 - Can display graphical feedback of script execution as progress bar, text window with script output, droplet, WebKit HTML rendering or status item menu